forthrightla/joshwrightlac/projects/ribbon-case-study.md

 LegalZoom’s LLC formation product accounts for almost half of the company’s revenue.
 As such, leadership is hesitant to take big risks on changing the product offering or experience.

 I was hand-picked to lead product strategy and design for a small cross-functional team created as a “startup” within the broader company.
-The goal of the team was to create an experience independent of legacy systems and to experiment with price point, look and feel, and product offerings.
+The **goal** of the team was to create a friendly and welcoming experience independent of legacy systems and to experiment with price point, look and feel, and product offerings.
 All to be delivered at the end of **four weeks**.

 The final site is live at <a href="http://www.ribbon.io" target="_new">ribbon.io</a>

+<p>&nbsp;</p>

 ### My role